 Crisp above-the-fold content

 The design of your landing page impacts the conversion rate.
 The fold plays a vital role in creating a great landing page.
 Everything that appears on the screen when you first load the landing page is above-the-fold content.

 Nielsen Norman Group conducted a study on people’s online browsing habits.
 The study has 120 participants who interacted with thousands of sites in different niches.
 Using eye-tracking software, they looked at how people interacted with different websites.

 Based on their findings, the Nielsen Norman Group concluded that; “Users do scroll, but only if what’s above the fold is promising enough.
 What is visible on the page without requiring any action is what encourages us to scroll.”

 Unsurprisingly, the majority of the high-converting landing pages are designed to have the maximum above-the-fold impact.
-Many successful landing pages contain all of the key information a visitor might need above the fold, almost like a mini sales page.
-Take an example from VWO.
+A great landing page contains all of the key information a visitor might need above the fold, almost like a mini sales page.
+Take an example from VWO’s own landing page.

 You can see, the content above the fold includes essential landing page elements that help convince a visitor to take action.
 It includes:

 A perfect landing page design relies on grabbing the user’s attention right from the start.
 If a visitor wants to find out more information, they can then scroll down the page, where key elements of the sales message are expanded upon.